Typhoon Koryn (1993)

-Super Typhoon Koryn, known in the Philippines as Typhoon Goring, was the third named storm, first typhoon and super typhoon of the 1993 Pacific typhoon season.
+Typhoon Koryn, known in the Philippines as Super Typhoon Goring, was the third named storm, first typhoon and super typhoon of the 1993 Pacific typhoon season.
 Koryn formed on June 13 and reached super typhoon status on June 26 with winds at 150 mph and a barometric pressure of 910 millibars.
 A powerful super typhoon, Koryn caused serious damage across the Caroline Islands, the Philippines, and the People's Republic of China, leaving 37 people dead and $14 million (1993 USD).
 It was the most intense tropical cyclone worldwide in 1993.

 Meteorological history

 An area of low pressure formed near the Caroline Islands on June 15 and moved northward and then westward where it continued to strengthen and became Tropical Storm Koryn on June 17.
 Then, Koryn started to move northwestwards.
 On June 23, satellite photos revealed a 10 mi diameter eye forming in the developing storm and winds of 75 mph were also detected, prompting forecasters to upgrade Koryn to typhoon status.

 The next day, Koryn rapidly intensified to become the first super typhoon of the season with winds of 150 mph and a minimal pressure of 905 millibars.
 The rapid intensification occurred within a 23-hour period.

 After peaking, the typhoon began to weaken and started making landfall in the northern Philippines.
 After making landfall in the northern Philippines on June 26, Koryn entered the South China Sea as a Category 2 typhoon.
 The typhoon maintained the intensity until it made landfall.
 Moving at 30 km/h, the storm made landfall near Hong Kong and weakened into a strong tropical storm until the storm dissipated on June 29.